MicrosoftDocs/sql-docs/docs/dma/dma-sku-recommend-sql-db.md

     After the command executes, the performance data and configuration data points are saved as a set of three *_Counters.csv files per target instance, each containing the server and instance name..
 You can use this file as input for the next part of the process, which will provide SKU recommendations for Azure SQL Database, Azure SQL Managed Instance or SQL Server on Azure VM.

-## Use the DMA CLI to get SKU recommendations
+## Use the SQLAssessmentConsole.exe to get SKU recommendations

 Use the performance data points output file you created as input for this process.